Tejaromalius/Flotes/README.md

 Feel free to provide any contribution, but for clearance, this project is just a showcase of skills.

 ## Attributions
-Logo is provided by [Dicky Prayudawanto](https://iconscout.com/contributors/dickpra)
+Logo design done by [Dicky Prayudawanto](https://iconscout.com/contributors/dickpra)